 Effexor (venlafaxine) is conditionally acceptable under FAA guidelines.
 Pilots must meet all necessary criteria, including approval from an AME, to ensure compliance with FAA regulations regarding mental health and medication use.

-What about Prozac (fluoxetine) and Sarafem?
+What About Prozac (Fluoxetine) and Sarafem?

 Prozac (fluoxetine), including its brand name Sarafem, is conditionally acceptable under FAA guidelines when used as a single agent and if pilots meet other qualifying conditions set by an AME.